shal-99/SmileDentalCare/README.md

 # Responsive-LandingPage
-Created a responsive landing page for a fake dental clinic using only HTML &amp; CSS.
+Created a responsive landing page for a dental clinic using only HTML &amp; CSS.
 Minor JavaScript used for mobile hamburger menu.

 Please open with Live Server to view the website.